KASANAI

 A need to bring serenity and intention into physical form.
 It began with a desire to live in beauty—and evolved into the creation of objects that carry that same essence.

 I always begin my day with a coffee and a workout.
 Some days are tactile – testing textures and pigments.
-Others are quite – spent sketching or in reflection.
+Others are quiet – spent sketching or in reflection.

 “Start by listening—really listening—to materials.
 Don’t rush the process.
 Great design emerges when you remove everything that’s not essential.”